NAS6mixfoolv/NAS6LIB/AddvancedReadMe.md

 Repair() steps in to snap these values back to their intended nearby 0.0, 1.0, or -1.0,
 thereby maintaining numerical stability and preventing subtle visual glitches or further error accumulation.

+* **Reason for introducing N6LMatrix.Repair()**

+When debugging numerical analysis, I found that the values ​​were not -1, 0, or 1 at all,
+even though in theory they should be, due to rounding errors.
+If that is the case, and the error is within the range of eps,
+then I decided to force the value to that value, and solved the problem.

 [Back to Table of contents](#table-of-contents)